'Catastrophic winds': Hurricane Ian to approach Florida's west coast on Wednesday - NewsBreak

 'Catastrophic winds': Hurricane Ian to approach Florida's west coast on Wednesday

+Hurricane Ian remains a Category 3 hurricane with the same speed as earlier today , according to the 11 p.m.
+National Hurricane Center’s latest advisory .

-Hurricane Ian made landfall in western Cuba early Tuesday as a powerful Category 3 storm and is now moving toward Florida.
+Hurricane Ian made landfall in western Cuba early Tuesday as a powerful Category 3 storm.

-Maximum sustained winds were at 125 mph when the eyewall moved ashore just southwest of La Coloma, Cuba, at 4:30 a.m., according to the National Hurricane Center.

-Ian weakened slightly during the latest advisory as it continues its path toward Florida.
-The forecast calls for Ian to become a weak Category 4 storm, with winds reaching 130 mph, within the next 12 hours.
+Ian's maximum sustained winds are 120 mph and is expected to strengthen through Wednesday.

+The center of Ian is expected to pass west of the Florida Keys within the next few hours.
+It is expected to move over central Florida Wednesday night and Thursday morning and emerge over the western Atlantic by late Thursday.

 Cone of uncertainty : See the latest graphic from the NHC